 Trauma is a physical and psychological response to a traumatic event.
-Approximately 70% of all American adults have experienced at least one traumatic event at some point in their lives.
-And while there are people who can go through a traumatic event without suffering damaging repercussions, there are several who find themselves grappling with the after effects of trauma.
+A majority of American adults have experienced at least one traumatic event at some point in their lives.
+And while there are people who can go through a traumatic event without suffering damaging repercussions, there are several who find themselves grappling with the after-effects of trauma.
 That is because trauma is subjective and impacts people differently, even if two people experience the exact same trauma.
 Either way, when someone has survived a traumatic event, they can be left with the remnants of that trauma.
 And if those remnants are not addressed, they can create serious problems.
-These problems with trauma range from addiction and suicide to depression and anxiety which may require treatment such as the Ambrosia Treatment Centers in South Florida.
+These problems with trauma range from addiction and suicide to depression and anxiety.
+Our trauma treatment center in Florida is here to help clients with these problems.

 What Causes Trauma?